Harrison365/movie-server/Instructions/text.md

   This will allow you to access your dbs using javascript.

 - npm i dotenv
-  This will allow you to create the connection.js file.
+  This will allow you to create the connection.js file that connects to either test or development dbs.

 - Create a connection.js (aka index) file
   This will allow you to connect to the relevant db.